Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 Write a Calling Script with the following specifications:

-  1. Use the Exercise simulator and generator functions instead
-  2. Use the :meth:`parse_args()<tools.parse_args>` function to detect ``nworkers`` and auto-populate ``libE_specs``
+  1. Use the :meth:`parse_args()<tools.parse_args>` function to detect ``nworkers`` and auto-populate ``libE_specs``
-  3. Set the generator function's lower and upper bounds to -6 and 6, respectively
+  2. Set the generator function's lower and upper bounds to -6 and 6, respectively
-  4. Increase the generator batch size to 10
+  3. Increase the generator batch size to 10
-  5. Set libEnsemble to stop execution after 160 *generations* using the ``gen_max`` key
+  4. Set libEnsemble to stop execution after 160 *generations* using the ``gen_max`` key
-  6. Print an error message if any errors occurred while libEnsemble was running
+  5. Print an error message if any errors occurred while libEnsemble was running

 .. container:: toggle